A Unified Approach for Maximizing Continuous DR-submodular Functions: Introduction

-{\bf 3.} The results, summarized in Table 2, are presented with two feedback models---bandit feedback where only the (stochastic) reward value is available and semi-bandit feedback where a single stochastic sample of the gradient at the location is provided.
+\fi {\bf 3.} The results, summarized in Table 2, are presented with two feedback models---bandit feedback where only the (stochastic) reward value is available and semi-bandit feedback where a single stochastic sample of the gradient at the location is provided.
 This paper presents the first regret analysis with bandit feedback for stochastic DR-submodular maximization for both monotone and non-monotone functions.
 For semi-bandit feedback case, we provide the first result in one case, improve the state of the art result in two cases, and gives the result without computationally intensive projections in one case.

-\paragraph{Related Work:} The key related works are summarized in Tables 1 and 2, with comparisons to the proposed results.
-For online DR-Submodular optimization with bandit feedback, there has been some prior works in the adversarial setup \cite{zhang19_onlin_contin_submod_maxim,zhang23_onlin_learn_non_submod_maxim,niazadeh21_onlin_learn_offlin_greed_algor} which are not included in Table~2 as we consider the stochastic setup. \cite{zhang19_onlin_contin_submod_maxim} considered monotone DR-submodular functions over downward-closed convex sets and achieved $(1-1/e)$-regret of $O(T^{8/9})$ in adversarial setting. \cite{zhang23_onlin_learn_non_submod_maxim} considered non-monotone DR-submodular functions over downward-closed convex sets and achieved $1/e$-regret of $O(T^{8/9})$ in adversarial setting.
-We note that in both the cases, the stochastic case leads to improved regret bounds.
-Further, we note that the regret analysis in \cite{niazadeh21_onlin_learn_offlin_greed_algor} for adversarial case has errors (See Appendix~\ref{APX:issues}), and is thus not compared, while our results for stochastic case are still better than theirs in the adversarial case.
-Further details on prior works given in Tables 1 and 2 are provided in the supplementary materials.
+\paragraph{Related Work:} The key related works are summarized in Tables 1 and 2.
+We briefly discuss some key works here; see the supplementary materials for more discussion.
+For online DR-submodular optimization with bandit feedback, there has been some prior works in the adversarial setup \cite{zhang19_onlin_contin_submod_maxim,zhang23_onlin_learn_non_submod_maxim,niazadeh21_onlin_learn_offlin_greed_algor,wan23_bandit_multi_dr_submod_maxim} which are not included in Table~2 as we consider the stochastic setup. \cite{zhang19_onlin_contin_submod_maxim} considered monotone DR-submodular functions over downward-closed convex sets and achieved $(1-1/e)$-regret of $O(T^{8/9})$ in adversarial setting.
+This was later improved by~\cite{niazadeh21_onlin_learn_offlin_greed_algor} to $O(T^{5/6})$. \cite{wan23_bandit_multi_dr_submod_maxim} further improved the regret bound to $O(T^{3/4})$.
+However, it should be noted that they use a convex optimization subroutine at each iteration which could be even more computationally expensive than projection. \cite{zhang23_onlin_learn_non_submod_maxim} considered non-monotone DR-submodular functions over downward-closed convex sets and achieved $1/e$-regret of $O(T^{8/9})$ in adversarial setting.